interfacerproject/Interfacer-notebook/README.md

 The notebook implements a part of it which concerns the agents `hospital` and `Textile Company` (called the cleaner in the notebook).

 # Installation
+We assume you have python 3 installed on your system.
 Here the step by step installation:

 ```
 git clone <this repo>